Undergraduate Drama Admissions

 Cambridge International Certificate® AS Level, A Level, or AICE Level examinations at scores of C or higher will be awarded course credit.
 UNCSA recognizes Cambridge qualifications for admission, as well as awards credit and advanced standing placement.

 2. Pay your Application Fee: $95 for U.S. citizens and permanent residents, $130 for international applicants.
 Application fees are non-refundable.

 - Online: Follow payment instructions at the end of the application or on your Admissions Portal.

 - Check or Money Order (through a U.S. bank): Make payable to "UNCSA" and include your full legal name.
 Mail your payment and fully legible name of the applicant to the Office of Admissions.

 - Fee Waiver: Submit an SAT, ACT or NACAC Fee Waiver Request signed by your high school counselor.

 - International Applicants: Use Flywire to pay your application fee online through an international bank or pay by check or money order through a U.S. bank as listed above.

 3. Upload all Required Application Documents at least two weeks prior to your scheduled audition.

-Please note: If you are applying to two different UNCSA art schools (Music, Drama, Design & Production and Dance) you will need to complete a second application and pay a second application fee.
+Please note: If you are applying to two different UNCSA art schools (Dance, Design & Production, Drama, Filmmaking and Music) you will need to complete a second application and pay a second application fee.